Scientific Name

 Origin

 This species is native to South Africa.
-It occurs from Willowmore in Eastern Cape to southern KwaZulu-Natal, growing in stony soils, usually in association with larger scrub communities.
+It occurs from Willowmore in the Eastern Cape to southern KwaZulu-Natal and grows in stony soils, usually associated with larger scrub communities.

 Description

 Cotyledon velutina is a little branched succulent shrub with erect to erectly spreading branches with opposite, smooth to more or less hairy leaves.
-It grows up to 10 feet (3 m) tall and appears to be the largest species in the genus.
-Branches are woody at the base, up to 1.8 inches (4.5 cm) in diameter, with purplish-brown bark peeling in older plants.
-Leaves are oblanceolate, rarely obovate, up to 5.4 inches (13.5 cm) long and 3.2 inches (8 cm) wide.
+It can grow up to 10 feet (3 m) tall and appears to be the largest species in the genus.
+The branches are woody at the base, have purplish-brown bark peeling in older plants, and can reach up to 1.8 inches (4.5 cm) in diameter.
+The leaves are oblanceolate, rarely obovate, measuring up to 5.4 inches (13.5 cm) long and 3.2 inches (8 cm) wide.
 They are green to greyish-brown, sometimes with reddish margins towards the apex.

-The attractive nodding flowers are tubular with five spreading to recurved terminal lobes, copper-colored or orange, often with yellow margins, and appear in clusters on up to 2 feet (60 cm) tall stalks in mid-summer.
-The tube is bottle-shaped to almost cylindrical and up to 0.7 inches (1.7 cm) long.
+The attractive nodding flowers are tubular with five spreading to recurved terminal lobes, copper-colored or orange, often with yellow margins, and appear in mid-summer arranged in clusters on stalks that can grow up to 2 feet (60 cm) tall.
+The tube is bottle-shaped to almost cylindrical, measuring up to 0.7 inches (1.7 cm) long.

 How to Grow and Care for Cotyledon velutina